 Who should apply, and why

-Candidates from a range of disciplinary backgrounds are encouraged to apply so long as they can demonstrate academic excellence and a passion for biodiversity conservation issues.
+Candidates from a range of disciplinary backgrounds are encouraged to apply provided that they can demonstrate academic excellence and a passion for the social, economic and political challenges posed by contemporary environmental change.

 Find out more about who should apply for this course, fees and funding, how to choose a college and frequently asked questions.